Subscribe

 The fourth is customer service first response.
 Agents that handle the first contact for inbound service inquiries, classify the issue, attempt resolution for known categories, and escalate to human agents for everything else.
 The economic case is clean because customer service costs are visible and labor intensive.
 The deployment risk is bounded because human escalation is built into the design.

 The fifth is account based marketing personalization.
 Agents that research target accounts, draft personalized outreach drafts, schedule sequences, and update marketing automation systems with engagement data.
 The use case fits agentic capabilities and produces measurable lift in commercial productivity.
+It also intersects with one of the cleanest commercial levers in the mid-market, since the constraint on inbound conversion is usually elapsed time rather than message quality, as set out in speed-to-lead economics.

 These five represent a credible starting set for most mid-market portfolio companies.
 Each one delivers measurable benefit in a single quarter.
 Each one sits inside the conditions where the technology is reliable today.